 Record iPhone Screen on Mac

-- Once you connect your iPhone with your Mac, as discussed you need to click on QuickTime and go on to the “file” tab where you would find “New Movie Recording” option in the drop down menu.
-You can simply use the shortcut key which is pressing Option-Command-N key simultaneously.
+- Once you connect your iPhone with your Mac, as discussed you need to click on QuickTime and go on to the “file” tab where you would find the “New Movie Recording” option in the drop-down menu.
+You can simply use the shortcut key which is pressing the Option-Command-N key simultaneously.

 However there is significant lag over what you do on your iPhone and how does it appear in the QuickTime window, though if we talk about audio or video files, the lag has minimal role then because all the files have been synced automatically with your Mac.
 But in times when you are trying to pull off a game while recording it on Mac significant lag would be experienced but it does not mean you cannot play games and record iPhone screen on your Mac.